 In my studio, I regularly experiment with a variety of design approaches in order to express a particular mood or narrative.
 Essentially, each project is another challenge to convey my work as if it were a visual poem.
 I want the viewer to have a unique experience while interpreting my work.
 Hopefully awakening something within them that has impact and translates as meaningful.

 In 1976, I acquired formal training through a scholarship to Parsons School of Design in New York City.
 Mentoring artists, Joe Bowler and Murray Tinkelman encouraged me to take up studies within the Department of Illustration.
-During my first year as a student I was hired by the Metropolitan Museum of Art as an illustrator for the museum’s costume reproduction department.
-The experience I received from the institutions there attributed greatly to my gaining invaluable experience and direction.
+During my first year I was hired by the Metropolitan Museum of Art as an illustrator for the museum’s costume reproduction department.
+The experience I received from the institutions there attributed greatly to my gaining invaluable direction.

-Since that time, I have created original fine art, illustrations and designs for numerous award-winning projects, from clients of advertising agencies and design firms to museums and universities through out the United States.
-Each commission is as unique as it is different and all require a particular visual solution to a specific project challenge, all in an attempt to provoke the interest of the viewer.
+Since that time, I have created original fine art, illustrations and designs for numerous award-winning projects for clients of advertising agencies and design firms to museums and universities through out the United States.
+Each commission is as unique as it is different and all require a particular visual solution to that specific project challenge, whether I’m drawing or painting portraits of people, pets, landscapes or architecture.